 How to Safely Feed Apples to Your Dog

-Always ask your veterinarian before introducing new food into your dog’s life even if the internet says it’s safe.
+Since dogs can eat apples, it is still advisable to always ask your veterinarian before introducing new food into your dog’s life even if the internet says it’s safe.
 Some dogs have medical conditions that may be worsened by eating apples.

 Once you have the ok from your vet, there are so many ways to serve apples to dogs.